osvaldoferraz/kickstarter-analysis/README.md

 It is noticeble that, generally speaking, the smaller the goal, higher is the chance of a successful capaign.
 That seems to be specially true from less then 1k until 29.9k, with special attention to the very succesful range of 1k to 5k (73% of success rate).
 It is worthy to notice that in this dataset there is also a spike of successful capaings with goals between 30k and 44.9k (67% of success rate).

 ### Challenges and Difficulties Encountered
 In order to give the best advice to Louise, more that data would be needed.
-The 'Outcomes Based on Goal' does not give a good information (more explanation on this will be given below, under 'what are some limitations of this dataset').
+The 'Outcomes Based on Goal' does not give a good information (more explanation on this will be given below, under 'Results - What are some limitations of this dataset').

 ## Results